Looking for a TEFL Course? Check Out Text-And-Talk Academy

 Relax.
 I felt the same way.
 But when I got to the insurance company relief calmed my nerves.
 Despite their corporate statuses, the students were more nervous than me.
 They spoke in one- or two-word sentences.
 But only if I talked to them first.
 When I used the methods of Text-And-Talk though, the students opened up and we had a great time.
 Teaching for those two weeks tremendously boosted my confidence.
 And the feedback I got from the experienced teacher who sat in on my class was a game changer.

 The last two weeks of the course we taught kids and teens at the Text-And-Talk school.
 You probably guessed what happened, right?
 I had flashbacks of my kids class at the language center.
 But to my surprise, when I followed the teaching method I learned at Text-And-Talk, class went smooth and we had a great time.

 Although at present only 4-week courses are available, their teaching methods are still the same as what I experienced.
-Since James’ son, Ben, took over the academy, things have shifted around and TEFL students now get first hand experience teaching at universities as well.
+Since James’ son, Ben, took over the academy, things have shifted around and TEFL students now get first hand experience teaching at Tertiary Learning Institutes as well.

 Is a TEFL All You Need?